Wallet safety checklist

 1. The Right Workflow

 Wallet safety checks work best when they are layered.
 First look for explicit reports.
 Then inspect transaction behavior.
 Finally judge how much evidence exists.
 If the checker has little data, the correct answer is not safe; the correct answer is unknown.
+For the broader question of whether wallets are safe at all, see our wallet safety overview.

 Start here